 “What are you looking at?”

-So when I was putzing around the internet one night at 3am and found out about an **ABANDONED OBSERVATORY** somewhere in southeast Michigan, I nearly shat myself with enough thrust to lift a Saturn-V rocket off the launch pad.
+So when I was putzing around the internet one Friday night at 3am and found out that there was an **abandoned observatory** somewhere in southeast Michigan, I snapped to attention.
 Not only was there one abandoned-looking observatory, there were two on the same site.
 Of course, your mileage may vary on what you consider to be abandoned, but "disused" might be a better descriptor.

 The only info I had was that the location was on “Peach Mountain,” and situated somewhere outside Ann Arbor, being a former observatory used by University of Michigan.
 I paused only long enough to brew myself another hi-octane cup of insto-coffee before setting myself to the task of pinpointing the location of my newest Holy Grail.
 With the bit of intuition I had as a result of the knowledge I had of the Hulbert-McMath connection to Cranbrook astronomy, it was not long before I was staring at the gorgeous site on aerial imagery.